monsieurbiz/event-sylius-hackathon/README.md

 It's a very simple and very flexible schedule!

-- 8:30 am: Welcome coffee (french croissants included!)
+- 8:30 am: ☕️🥐Welcome coffee (french croissants included!)
-- 9:00 am: Introduction (how does it work, what can you do, etc.)
+- 9:00 am: 🗣️Introduction (how does it work, what can you do, etc.)
-- 9:30 am: Start hacking
+- 9:30 am: 💻Start hacking
-- 12:30 pm 'ish: Lunchtime
+- 12:30 pm 'ish: 🍴Lunchtime
-- 1:00 pm: Demo by Clever Cloud, our platinum sponsor
+- 1:00 pm: 🧑‍💻Demo by Clever Cloud, our platinum sponsor
-- 1:30 pm: Back to hacking
+- 1:30 pm: 💻Back to hacking
-- 6:30 pm: Demos
+- 6:30 pm: 😎Demos of the day to show what you've accomplished
-- 8:00 pm: 🍕Pizzas
+- 8:00 pm: 🍕Pizzas + 🍺beers (and other non-alcoholic drinks)
-- 10:30 pm: End of the day (we will need to leave the venue before 11:15pm)
+- 11:30 pm: 👋💚End of the day (we need to leave the venue before midnight)

 ## What to bring?

 - Your laptop, obviously, and don't forget your charger!
+- Your headphones if you want to listen to music while coding.
 - A good mood and a lot of energy!
 You'll have plenty of coffee to help you with that.
 - A project idea you want to work on, or just come and help others!

 ## Our sponsors

-Without them, it would not be possible to organize this event!
+Without them, it would not be possible to host this event!

 ### Platinum sponsors